Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Causal framework, identification assumptions, and notation

 Alternatively, the Conditionally Independent Outcome (CIO) assumption states that for each $z \in \{0,1\}$,

-meaning that the unobserved part of $X$ carries no additional predictive information about the potential outcomes given the observed covariates.
+meaning that the unobserved components of the confounders do not provide additional predictive information about the potential outcomes beyond what is captured by the observed data.
+This assumption may be reasonable when the missing covariates are weak predictors of the outcome or when their effects are adequately proxied by observed variables.

-Under the missing–indicator framework, identification can therefore be achieved when mSITA holds together with either CIT or CIO.
+Together, mSITA with either CIT or CIO ensures that the missing-indicator representation suffices to control for confounding, allowing causal effects to be identified despite partial observability of the confounders.
 For the singly robust estimators of \citet{blake2020propensity,blake2020estimating}, consistent estimation also requires correct specification of the associated working model: the treatment model for propensity score-based estimation or the outcome model for outcome regression estimation.
 In contrast, the proposed MI-WOLS estimator achieves double robustness.
-Under mSITA and either CIT or CIO, consistent estimation of the causal effect is obtained provided that at least one of the two working models—the treatment model defining the propensity weights or the outcome model—is correctly specified.
+Under mSITA and either CIT or CIO, consistent estimation of the causal effect is obtained provided that at least one of the two working models-the treatment model defining the propensity weights or the outcome model-is correctly specified.
 Thus, our estimator remains valid even when one of the models is misspecified.